ICM ST3 National Recruitment

 Post numbers

-Key updates - Here are some of the key updates that applicants and trainers should be aware of with regards to ICM national recruitment.
+KEY UPDATES that applicants and trainers should be aware of regarding ICM national recruitment

 For those wishing to join the single ICM CCT programme, you will be beginning your ST3 ICM journey against the 2021 ICM Curriculum.